 sharks, thresher sharks, and white sharks.

 State shark regulations are available in the Annotated Code of Maryland (COMAR).
 Some municipalities also have relevant ordinances.
-Federal shark permit and regulatory information are available from NOAA in compliance guides.
+Federal shark permit and regulatory information are available from the National Oceanic and Atmospheric Administration in compliance guides.

 There are twenty shark species that recreational and commercial fishermen are prohibited to target or keep.
 These include: